yiyangfei/cmake/readme.md

 SOURCES: List of source files to be compiled.
 HEADERS: List of headers to be used
 DEPS: List of dependent libraries of this application.

+## More options
+This buildsys also allows to:
+- Run unit tests
+- Run valgrind on unit tests
+- Create archive of installed files
+- Create arbitrary archive
+- Run cppcheck
+- Run code coverage (lcov)